Donald Trump Seen As 'Preening, Clueless Clown' By Foreign Leaders, Says Pulitzer-Winning 'WaPo' Columnist

-A Pulitzer Prize-winning columnist for The Washington Post says that Donald Trump’s statement earlier this week in response to the murder of United States-based journalist Jamal Khashoggi by Saudi Arabian agents has only made foreign leaders — especially those leaders of authoritarian regimes — see Trump as a laughingstock, easily manipulated by flattery.
+A Pulitzer Prize-winning columnist for the Washington Post says that Donald Trump’s statement earlier this week in response to the murder of United States-based journalist Jamal Khashoggi by Saudi Arabian agents has only made foreign leaders — especially those leaders of authoritarian regimes — see Trump as a laughingstock, easily manipulated by flattery.

-In the statement issued Tuesday, as CNN reported, Trump said the U.S. will do nothing beyond already-imposed sanctions against 17 individual Saudis in response the October 2 slaying of Khashoggi.
-The Central Inteligence Agency has concluded with “high confidence” that Saudi ruler Crown Prince Mohammed bin Salman personally ordered, CNN reported, the murder of the journalist, who was an outspoken critic of bin Salman’s rule and often said expressed his views on columns for the Post.
+In the statement issued Tuesday, as CNN reported, Trump said that the U.S. will do nothing beyond already-imposed sanctions against 17 individual Saudis in response to the October 2 slaying of Khashoggi.
+The Central Intelligence Agency has concluded with “high confidence” that Saudi ruler Crown Prince Mohammed bin Salman personally ordered, per CNN, the murder of the journalist.
+Khashoggi was an outspoken critic of bin Salman’s rule and often said expressed his views in columns for the Washington Post.

-But Trump has shrugged off the CIA findings, saying in his statement, “it could very well be that the Crown Prince had knowledge of this tragic event — maybe he did and maybe he didn’t!”
+But Trump has shrugged off the CIA findings, saying in a statement that, “it could very well be that the Crown Prince had knowledge of this tragic event — maybe he did and maybe he didn’t!”

-But Trump’s response, according to WaPo columnist Eugene Robinson — who won the Pultizer Prize for commentary in 2009 — shows only that bin Salman and other foreign rulers know they can have their way with Trump by appealing to his vanity.
+But Trump’s response, according to Washington Post columnist Eugene Robinson — who won the Pulitizer Prize for commentary in 2009 — shows only that bin Salman, and other foreign rulers, know that they can have their way with Trump by appealing to his vanity.

 “Trump’s reaction — or non-reaction — to the Saudi regime’s brutal killing of journalist Jamal Khashoggi is a holiday-season gift to autocrats around the globe,” Robinson wrote in a Thanksgiving Day column.
 “It shows them that if you just shower Trump with over-the-top flattery, feed him some geopolitical mumbo jumbo and make vague promises to perhaps buy some American-made goods in the future, he will literally let you get away with murder.”

-Khashoggi’s killing in which he was reportedly suffocated with a plastic bag over his head and then dismembered, was captured inside the Saudi consulate in Istanbul where it took place on an audio recording.
-But as Inquisitr reported, Trump has refused to listen to that tape even though it is in possession of the CIA.
+Khashoggi’s killing — during which he was reportedly suffocated with a plastic bag over his head and then dismembered — was captured inside the Saudi consulate in Istanbul.
+An audio recording was allegedly captured of the grisly scene.
+But as the Inquisitr reported, Trump has refused to listen to that tape, even though it is in possession of the CIA.

 Why is Trump willing to ignore the brutal murder of a U.S.-based journalist by a foreign government?